learn-co-curriculum/dsc-permutations-and-factorials-v2-1/README.md

 ## Objectives

 You will be able to:

-- Understand how to count permutations, and how factorials are the building blocks of permutations
+* Describe how factorials are related to permutations
-- Understand how to mathematically derive how many permutations there are for big sets
+* Mathematically derive how many permutations there are for large sets
-- Understand how to compute permutations of a subset
+* Calculate permutations of a subset
-- Learn about permutations with replacement and repetition
+* Calculate permutations with repetition and replacement

 ## Defining the Sample Space by Counting